 There are two simple principles when it comes to building muscle: You must overload them frequently and feed them appropriately.
 It's great to put in the work, but you won't reap your labor's benefits if you don’t rebuild properly.
 Here is exactly what you should do after your workout to get maximum gains.

 The longer you wait to refuel, the less efficient the body becomes at putting these nutrients to work.
-Hence the window metaphor: You have an optimal window of time to take in carbohydrates and protein after each workout.
+Hence the window metaphor: You have an optimal window to take in carbohydrates and protein after each workout.

 In life and in fitness, consistency is one of the main secrets to success.
 You can’t work out once in a while and expect to see real results.
 The same holds true when it comes to your post-workout nutrition; it’s consistency over time that will bring about major changes.
-Feed your muscles what they need after every workout within the metabolic window, and you will be amazed at the body you'll achieve.
+Feed your muscles what they need after every workout within the metabolic window, and you'll be amazed at the body you'll achieve.